MSeifert04/iteration_utilities/docs/generators.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-   These functions are not implemented as methods for `Iterable`.
+   These functions are implemented as methods for `ManyIterables`.

 - :py:func:`itertools.chain`
 - :py:func:`map`